skidoodl/My-First-Eldritch-Evil/README.md

 My First Eldritch Evil (may be referred to as MFEE in the following document) is designed to be the worst possible Tamagatchi-style game — in the best possible way.
 MFEE takes all of the joy out of pet care and puts in all of the frustration of doing your taxes.

 ## Description
 MFEE is a text-based program where you raise the worst pet ever imaginable.
+It was created as a submission for the Congressional App Challenge by two idiots in about a month.
+Players embark on a console-based... experience where they can raise their very own Lovecraftian creature!
+Some of the things the player can do include:
+* Naming their pet
+* Feeding their pet
+* Exercising their pet
+* Cuddling their pet (Note: This option is highly discouraged).
+* Healing their pet if it gets sick

 ## Storyline
 You have been forcefully tasked with taking care of your aunt's horrible pet of unknown origin.